zzonyo/trust-docs-test/source/index.html.md

   - "recovery-time": recovery timestamp,whose unit is millisecond, showing the end time of prohibition, or the access retrieval timestamp;
   - if you are not in the prohibition period, the field is not included in returned header;

 - Please note that our system calculates order cancellation ratio according to UID and therefore, the master account UID and sub-accounts UIDs will be counted separately.
-The calculation period is 10 min/time.
+The calculation period is 10 min/time(The start time starts at 00:00 and the end time is 00:10.
+Every 10 minutes is a cycle. ).
 - Definition of Indicators：

   - Order Cancellation Ratio =Total number of invalid cancellation / Total number of placed orders (all types of orders placed via API)